dolbyio-samples/rts-app-react-publisher-viewer/README.md

 - Simulcast only works when the publisher is on chrome (and uses H.264 or VP8 as the codec).
 - Screen sharing does not reliably work with Firefox.
+- The publisher app does not work on Firefox because of how it implements the `MediaTrackCapabilites APIs`.
+Therefore, it may not be the ideal candidate for testing out the code.

 Generally speaking, our app has been tested to work on the following browser versions.